What is the Net Promoter Score (NPS)?

 How to Calculate Net Promoter Score?

 It is calculated by subtracting the percentage of detractors from the percentage of promoters.
-Mathematically, it can be represented as,
+Mathematically, it can be represented as: -

 Criticism

 Although the net promoter score is very popular among business executives, it also has its share of critics from academic and market research circles.
-Some of the criticisms are as follows:
+Some of the criticisms are as follows: -

-- Various researchers claim that “likelihood to recommend” is not the best predictor of customer loyalty.
-There is no scientific evidence to state that it perfectly reflects overall customer satisfaction or intent to purchase again.
+- Various researchers claim that "likelihood to recommend" is not the best predictor of customer loyalty.
+There is no scientific evidence that it perfectly reflects overall customer satisfaction or intent to purchase again.

-What Is Good Net Promoter Score?
+What Is a Good Net Promoter Score?

-- However, it is challenging to benchmark net promoter score as it varies considerably based on sector, culture, etc.
+- However, it is challenging to benchmark the net promoter score as it varies considerably based on sector, culture, etc.

 Importance and Uses